Bluemix-Estag/whatsound-conversation/README.md

 Sending a JSON Object having context object and text, to continue Watson Conversation's chat

-if there is no context JSON object, Watson Conversation will considere as a new Char. ( later on, context handler will be built-in )
+if there is no context JSON object, Watson Conversation will consider it as a new Char. ( later on, context handler will be built-in )

 # Response: